-I wrote a post a few years ago called Is Brigid calling me?
+I wrote a post a few years ago called Is Brigid calling me?.
 And I still stand by everything I wrote then.
 (Also – how is 2020 3 years ago now???)
 But I wanted to offer a bit more help this time.
 So here are the signs that might possibly indicate Brigid is calling you.
 I will still say though that if you’re doing good work in your community or in society at large – keep doing it!
 (If you have the resources to do so)

 Did you know there are people who go through the months of January and February without ever seeing the name Brigid?
 Or indeed hear mention of Imbolc?
 It’s very possible to do this, however strange it may seem to some of us.
 Now I wouldn’t take seeing her name everywhere as the ultimate sign Brigid is calling you, but it’s up there.
 And by her name, I include the following: Brigid, Brighid, Brigit, Brig, Bríd, Ffraid (Welsh), Bride (Scottish), Bridey (also Scottish, I think, but also used in Ireland) Brigantia… She has many names and is known in many places.
 And while I (as usual) will be focusing on Irish Brigid, I will always acknowledge there are other Brigids out there.

-Now, I always smile when I hear or use the phrase “to light candles”, because in my family it’s a euphemism for swearing up a storm.
+Now, I always smile when I hear or use the phrase “to light candles”.
+Because in my family it’s a euphemism for swearing up a storm.
 If you’re “lighting candles all around yourself” it’s even heavier swearing you’re doing.
-But fire is associated with Brigid, and lighting candles is one of the ways in which a lot of practitioners start their journey.
+But fire is associated with Brigid.
+And lighting candles is one of the ways in which a lot of practitioners start their journey.
 You may not even realise you’re lighting a lot of (real, physical) candles.
-You might be dealing with electric candles.
+Are you usoing electric candles?
 You might be lighting fires in a fire pit.
-There are all sorts of reasons one might be lighting candles, but I do see it as something people who are coming towards a relationship with Brigid do and it might be a sign Brigid is calling.
+There are all sorts of reasons one might be lighting candle.
+I do see it as something people who are coming towards a relationship with Brigid do.
+It might be a sign Brigid is calling.

 Say you just fancied researching a new stove or a new book or a new laptop.
-Now Google is pretty good at determining what we’re searching for, sometimes before we even realise it ourselves, so we trust the search results.
-But then you see a result that looks a bit different from the others and you land on a blog like this one and start going down a rabbit hole of Brigid related content, forgetting all about the new tech you were going to research.
-Tech was important even back in the Tuatha de Danann days and I firmly believe that Brigid the Smith is covering modern tech and engineering these days, so it matches up for me.
+Now Google is pretty good at determining what we’re searching for.
+Sometimes before we even realise it ourselves – so we trust the search results.
+But then you see a result that looks a bit different from the others.
+You land on a blog like this one.
+Start going down a rabbit hole of Brigid related content.
+Forgetting all about the new tech you were going to research.
+Tech was important even back in the Tuatha de Danann day.
+I firmly believe that Brigid the Smith is covering modern tech and engineering these day.
+It matches up for me.

-Lebor Gabala Erenn is an important part of Irish lore, collecting as it does, all the stories of the takings or invasions of Ireland.
-It’s a great read, but it’s also where we get the links from Brigid to the ox, the boar and the ram (although in some places “ram” is replaced with “wether”, which is a castrated ram, slightly less useful in the sheep farm…) There are strong links to Brigid and animals in general, but to these animals in particular.
-You may start noticing these animals, feel like eating the meat of these animals in a different way, want to learn more about them.
+Lebor Gabala Erenn is an important part of Irish lore.
+It collects all the stories of the takings or invasions of Ireland.
+It’s a great read.
+It’s also where we get the links from Brigid to the ox, the boar and the ram (although in some places “ram” is replaced with “wether”, which is a castrated ram, slightly less useful in the sheep farm…) There are strong links to Brigid and animals in general, but to these animals in particular.
+You may start noticing these animals.
+Feel like eating the meat of these animals in a different way.
+Want to learn more about them.
 Or become involved in campaigns for better treatment of animals raised for food.
 Respect for our food is a core part of Irish farming.

-Brigid is a craftsperson and she has a tendency to draw her followers to learning new crafts or getting better at old ones.
-This could be music, knitting, sewing, writing, programming, healing, energy work, poetry… there’s a long list that we can extrapolate from the lore, but if you feel drawn to a new craft, particularly one that can be practiced in the home, it could be a sign that Brigid is calling you.
+Brigid is a craftsperson.
+She has a tendency to draw her followers to learning new crafts or getting better at old ones.
+This could be music, knitting, sewing, writing, programming, healing, energy work, poetry… There’s a long list that we can extrapolate from the lore.
+If you feel drawn to a new craft, particularly one that can be practiced in the home, it could be a sign that Brigid is calling you.